-“Virginia Tech and the Hokie Nation have a special place in my heart and I am blessed and excited for the opportunity to become the head basketball coach,” Johnson said.
+“Virginia Tech and the Hokie Nation have a special place in my heart and I am blessed and excited for the opportunity to become the head basketball coach,” Johnson said at the time of his hiring.
 “I look forward to working with a great group of young men and moving forward with this program.”

 Johnson, a native of Powhatan, Va., was a four-year player and three-year starter at Ferrum College.
 A three-time Defensive Player of the Year, he helped guide his team to two conference championships and a berth in the NCAA Division III Tournament.
 He was also voted his team’s Most Valuable Player in 1993.
 In 2001, Johnson was selected as one of the Top 10 players in Ferrum basketball history.
 In September of 2009, Johnson was elected into the Ferrum College Athletic Hall of Fame.

 After graduating from Ferrum with a bachelor of science in psychology in 1993, he immediately stepped into the coaching ranks at his alma mater and served as an assistant for two seasons.
 Johnson helped guide the Panthers to a regular-season conference title.